As the price of high-quality cameras has continued to fall, the art and craft of photography have flourished.

 - Is a photography business profitable?

-- Do I need a business license for photography?
+- Do I need a photography business license?

-Despite the competition, it can be a fulfilling and rewarding business.
-If you want to take the plunge and start your own photography business, there is a lot to consider.
+If you have strong photography skills and want to take the plunge and start your own photography business, there is a lot to consider.

 - Decide your legal business structure